About

 Using Web 2.0 and Web 3.0 tools for investigative and in-depth research

-Colin Meek: Web 2.0 tools fantastic tools for journalists to monitor their beat, especially delicious.com.
-Not like Facebook where you can only network with people who'll accept you as friends, with delicious you can follow all people whose bookmarks you like.
+Colin Meek: Web 2.0 tools fantastic tools for journalists to monitor their beat, especially Delicious.com.
+Not like Facebook where you can only network with people who'll accept you as friends, with Delicious you can follow all people whose bookmarks you like.
 You effectively create a network of experts who monitor your beat for you (see Colin's slides on this here)

 Furl: archives copies of entire page, delicious saves links, furl saves entire pages.